ldynia/workshop-github-fundamentals/docs/notes.md

 ## Docker

 Docker is a containerization platform created by Solomon Hykes in 2013 (10 years ago).
-Containers are executable artifacts containing OS, OS's libraries, application source code and app's dependencies, movable as a docker image and described in a Dockerfile.
+Containers are executable artifacts containing OS, OS's libraries, application source code, and dependencies described in a Dockerfile and movable as a docker image.

 ## Jekyll